Why sustainable tourism has (so far) failed

 Well yeah, for a while it was.
 Until I remembered that we need tourism, for a whole host of reasons.
 It educates and broadens horizons, it supports economic development in communities with few other channels for achieving it, and the person-to-person contact it facilitates breaks down barriers between people, communities and nations…just for starters.

 But we’ve got to do better!
 Just like in every other realm of modern western life, we as individuals and societies need to change our tourism habits.
-Maybe that sounds like a downer at first, but remember how the pandemic, horrible as it’s been, also helped many of us to develop a new appreciation for nature, friendships and simple pleasures, to re-evaluate how we’re living our lives, and to realize that perhaps some things we thought were so important, really aren’t?
+Maybe that sounds like a downer at first, but remember how the pandemic, horrible as it was, also helped many of us to develop a new appreciation for nature, friendships and simple pleasures, to re-evaluate how we’re living our lives, and to realize that perhaps some things we thought were so important, really aren’t?

 But first – why has sustainable tourism failed?
 Here’s my take on the situation.